KestrelComputer/kestrel/_posts/2013-12-08-programming-without-lambdas.md

 and you leave it at precisely one other point.
 Traditional Forth programming styles, used to their comfortable amounts of both return and data stack resources, simply don't apply to many MISC architectures.

-This now begs the question &mdash; how does one write reliable software productively on the Kestrel with acceptable levels of performance?
-Or, for that matter, any other MISC-based computing environment?
-We must address the computer for what it really is: a physical, general-purpose machine which multiplexes its time amongst one or more virtual, purpose-built machines.
-We must eschew the abstractions that lambda calculus tempts us with, not because we consider them evil, but rather because they depend heavily on local state, often hidden from the programmer.
-One defining characteristic of machines as distinct from equations involves the reliance upon *global* state.
-The question reduces, then, to how do we manage global state in a meaningful, rational manner?

 ### Software as Logical Hardware

 Write software as if you're building hardware.
+We must address the computer for what it really is: a physical, general-purpose machine which multiplexes its time amongst one or more virtual, purpose-built machines.
 Just as with digital electronics, it pays to design software in a manner that you can connect on some common substrate.
 In the physical domain, these components connect to each other through *buses* (one or more wires intended to send a value to receivers);
-with software, through variables in memory, global or local.
+with software, through variables in memory.
 A variable holds some output of a module, and may serve as an input to another.

 <a name="ruleofthumb"></a>
+Separate software that implements some important piece of functionality (a *module*) and software that connects them together (a *connection* or *configuration*).
-You should always declare variables in connection code.
+While a module makes free reference to the variables it needs, you should only declare those variables in connection code.
 Avoid, where possible, declaring variables inside components themselves (later, [I'll discuss an exception](#modulelocalvariables) to this rule of thumb).
+A *component*, as in the physical world, consists of one or more modules inter-connected through some connection logic.

-As long as you remain aware of the separation between component logic and connectivity logic, you should not fear variables.
+As long as you maintain your components hierarchically, you should not fear a proliferation of variables.
 They work exactly the same way as buses in digital electronics design, as the following table illustrates.

 <table class="table">